-United Way of Greater Portland’s Cornerstone Legacy Society honors those who make the extraordinary decision to invest in the future of our community through a planned gift to United Way of Greater Portland, as well as outright gifts to our endowment.
+United Way of Southern Maine’s Cornerstone Legacy Society honors those who make the extraordinary decision to invest in the future of our community through a planned gift to United Way of Southern Maine, as well as outright gifts to our endowment.

 How to Join